Hierarchical Battery-Aware Game Algorithm for ISL Power Allocation in LEO Mega-Constellations: Performance Evaluation

 This experiment provides a comprehensive head-to-head comparison of HBAG against the four baselines across all performance metrics (Section~\ref{subsec:metrics}) under the nominal operating conditions specified in Table~\ref{tab:parameters}.
 The goal is to quantify the energy sustainability improvement achieved by the battery-aware potential game formulation while assessing the trade-offs in network throughput and energy efficiency.

 Table~\ref{tab:exp1_results} and Figure~\ref{fig:perf_bar} summarize the results.
-HBAG achieves \textbf{100.0\% ESR} (zero battery depletion events across all 10 runs), matching SMFG-adapted and significantly exceeding MAAC-IILP (88.6 $\pm$ 1.2\%), DeepISL (73.7 $\pm$ 2.4\%), and SATFLOW-L (12.6 $\pm$ 0.8\%).
+HBAG achieves \textit{100.0\% ESR} (zero battery depletion events across all 10 runs), matching SMFG-adapted and significantly exceeding MAAC-IILP (88.6 $\pm$ 1.2\%), DeepISL (73.7 $\pm$ 2.4\%), and SATFLOW-L (12.6 $\pm$ 0.8\%).
 The differences versus all baselines except SMFG-adapted are statistically significant (Welch's t-test, $p < 0.001$ after Bonferroni correction).
-This result directly validates our central hypothesis (Section~\ref{sec:intro}): incorporating battery-state-dependent power bounds $P_{m,t}^{max}$ via equation~\eqref{eq:dynpower} and the battery-aware penalty term in utility~\eqref{eq:utility} eliminates eclipse-period depletion cascades that plague static-power baselines.
+This result directly validates our central hypothesis (Section~\ref{sec:intro}): incorporating battery-state-dependent power bounds $P_{m,t}^{max}$ via equation~\eqref{eq:dynpower} and the battery-aware penalty term in utility~\eqref{eq:utility} eliminates eclipse-period depletion cascades that plague static-power baselines. \textit{Key Observations:} are as follows: